logzio/aws-cross-account/README.md

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

+**Note:** If your log group is not under the required format, the logs will arrive under the default type `aws-cross-account`.
+Otherwise, the type will be the service you sent the logs from.

 ### Update the integration

 If you need to add more accounts to an existing integration, you can update the deployed stacks as follows.